massgov/openmass/docs/peer_review_checklist.md

 - [ ] Is the logic in the right place?
 - [ ] If the code implements functional behavior that should occur regardless of the theming, it should be in a module.
 (We have not been good about this).
 - [ ] If it is purely presentational, can the logic be in the template? (unless it is Mass.gov specific logic and a Mayflower template).
-- [ ] If the Drupal core was updated - does all changes from the scaffold files were applied to our version controlled files as well? (.htaccess, settings.php, services.yml, development.services.yml etc.)
+- [ ] If Drupal core was updated, do all changes from the scaffold files apply to our version-controlled files as well? (e.g. .htaccess, settings.php, services.yml, development.services.yml, etc.)

 ## Mayflower Integration
 All openmass feature development PRs that require Mayflower changes must pass all these checks before **squashing and merging** into develop:
 - [ ] Both the Mayflower and Openmass PRs reviewed and approved
 - [ ] **Squash and merge** the corresponding Mayflower PR into develop
-- [ ] After the Mayflower develop circleCI tasks are done, in the Openmass branch, resolve merge conflicts with the develop branch and run `composer require massgov/mayflower-artifacts:dev-develop`.
+- [ ] After the Mayflower develop CircleCI tasks are done, in the Openmass branch, resolve merge conflicts with the develop branch and run `composer require massgov/mayflower-artifacts:dev-develop`.
 - [ ] Commit and push up the composer.lock changes. (mayflower-artifacts should be pointing to the latest `dev-develop` version)
 - [ ] All circleCI tests are green on the Openmass branch